$\mu$pscaling small models: Principled warm starts and hyperparameter transfer: Experiments

 \paragraph{Results.} Figure~\ref{fig:MLP-SGD-upscaling} shows training and validation curves for an MLP trained with SGD and weight decay, which are omitted from the main paper.
 In this setting, Sweep 1 selects a learning-rate base constant of $\overline\gamma = 0.4$.
 Sweep 2 selects a learning-rate base constant of $\overline\gamma = 0.1$ and a noise std base constant of $\overline\sigma = 5$.

+Figure~\ref{fig:MLP-SGD-sweep} visualizes the hyperparameter sensitivity of the upscaled model in Sweep~2.
+The heatmap shows the minimum training loss achieved over a grid of learning rates and noise levels $\overline{\sigma_\Delta}$, with the optimal configuration marked by a red star.
+The right panel shows training loss curves at the best learning rate, with each curve corresponding to a different noise level indicated by the colorbar.
+Performance first improves as noise increases---starting from a worse initialization but converging to a better final value, as additional model capacity is exploited---and then degrades gracefully at higher noise levels.
+This indicates the existence of an optimal noise magnitude whose selection meaningfully impacts performance, whereas prior work does not address this choice.

 Analogous results for AdamW are shown in Figure~\ref{fig:MLP-AdamW-upscaling}, with a subset reported in the main paper.
+Here we show the entire training curve, with a zoomed-in view of the training loss to better highlight the differences between the upscaled and from-scratch curves.
 In this setting, Sweep 1 selects a learning-rate base constant of $\overline\gamma = 0.1$.
 Sweep 2 selects a learning-rate base constant of $\overline\gamma = 0.013$ and a noise std base constant of $\overline\sigma = 4$.
 On a side note, AdamW is more stable than SGD and generally attains higher validation accuracy on this task.
 Meanwhile the validation loss of the upscaled model exhibits overfitting, suggesting that the model becomes increasingly overconfident over the course of training and may be miscalibrated.
 Importantly, our theory of model upscaling focuses on training dynamics, specifically the behavior of the training curves.
 Understanding of generalization under upscaling requires a separate analytical treatment.

+Figure~\ref{fig:MLP-AdamW-sweep} shows the analogous sweep for AdamW.
+The same qualitative pattern is observed: an optimal noise level exists, with performance degrading at both lower and higher values.